vakilkunal/MH-Tools/README.md

 To check whether your items have properly loaded, you may want to open up the [JavaScript console](https://webmasters.stackexchange.com/a/77337) in your browser, both on your MH Camp page and on the Best Setup page (after it has finished processing).
 You will then want to compare `Number of bases/weapons/charms: __` values for the former with `Bases/Weapons/Charms loaded: __` for the latter.

+'Number of rows to display' is set at 50 by default, with options for 100, 500, 1000, or All rows.
+When running calculations with close to the maximum number of weapons and bases selected, keep the number of rows low to avoid excessive CPU/RAM usage.

-_Note:_ This tool will be receiving optimizations in the near future to reduce lengthy loading times and store owned items more effectively.
-It currently uses a high amount of CPU and memory, so be careful with calculations approaching the maximum number of weapons and bases.
+_Note:_ This tool will be receiving optimizations in the near future to store owned items more effectively.

 <div align="right"><a href="#book-table-of-contents">Top</a></div>